1DavidCarbon/Preloader-Plugin/plugin_files/Final/preloader-classic/readme.txt

 1. Fixing header.php file URL on the settings page.
 2. WooCommerce support (new option on the settings page).
 3. Improving Preloader speed in JavaScript.

-You can change Preloader image width and height, buy [Image Size Extension](http://wp-plugins.in/PreloaderImageSizeExtension) for $1.99 only.

 = 1.0.8 =